-Since the age of 18, I have always had an interest in wine.
-Not just the drinking of it, although I do enjoy that part, but also the laying down and collection of fine wines.
+Many people have an interest in wine.
+Not just the drinking of it, but also the laying down and collection of fine wines.

 Is investing in fine and vintage wine tax free?